• Home

 • Nuts: Love the combination of chocolate and nuts?
 Substitute some of the chocolate chunks for your favorite variety of nuts!
 For the best flavor, I recommend toasting your nuts before adding them to the muffins batter.

-• Chocolate: Try using different types of chocolate chips or use a combination of chocolates!
-For example, use a mix of white and dark chocolate chips or semi-sweet and dark chocolates!
+• Chocolate: Create the ultimate double chocolate muffins using a combination of different types of chocolate chips or chocolate bars.
+For example, use a mix of white and dark chocolate chips or semi-sweet and dark chocolates.

 • Peanut Butter: Chocolate and peanut butter is a match made in heaven!
 Swap out the chocolate chips for peanut butter chips!